yatanco/yatanco.com/content/project/siy.md

 title: "Search Inside Yourself"
 date: 2022-04-01T19:47:04-05:00
 draft: false
+url: /project/search-inside-yourself

 ---

 ### What is Search Inside Yourself

-#### Search Inside Yourself takes an evidence-based approach combining neuroscience, attention-training and emotional intelligence.
+Search Inside Yourself takes an evidence-based approach combining neuroscience, attention-training and emotional intelligence.
 The program provides practical tools that can be applied immediately in life or at work.
 We start with a foundation of mindfulness, and build the core emotional intelligence domains that lead to outstanding leadership:

 ![SIY Structure](/images/SIY-structure-1024x536.png)